mapbox/geobuf/README.md

 it aims for _lossless_ compression of datasets &mdash; without tiling, projecting coordinates, flattening geometries or stripping properties.

+Note that the encoding schema is **not stable yet** &mdash;
+it may still change as we get community feedback and discover new ways to improve it.

 #### Sample compression sizes

                     | normal    | gzipped